 This involves being able to be present with our experience—our thoughts, feelings, and body sensations.
 Cultivating acceptance allows us to honor and witnesses our feelings, thoughts, and sensations rather than avoid them by denial, minimization, or suppression.

 Acceptance is non-judgmental.
-Being involved in the described accident may understandably lead to a range of feelings, including anxiety, frustration, powerless, and anger—and even guilt or shame.
+Being involved in the described accident may understandably lead to a range of feelings, including anxiety, frustration, powerlessness, and anger—and even guilt or shame.
 Judging such feelings only intensifies our suffering that, in turn, might fuel anger with the other driver or with ourselves.

 Acceptance does not mean we are passive.
-It does not entail agreement with our thoughts or feelings.
+It does not entail an agreement with our thoughts or feelings.
 Rather, it encompasses just noting them.
 Acceptance is strengthened by self-compassion that recognizes our humanity: that we are not alone and that we have flaws and make mistakes.
 Acceptance requires the courage to just sit with these reactions rather than impulsively react to them.

 3. Unhooking from difficult thoughts and feelings.

 This capacity rests on our being present and accepting.
 It allows us to experience thoughts, feelings, and sensations without having to act on them.
-So, for example, we might have the knee-jerk thought to blame and shame the other driver, but instead, realize we don’t have to.
+For example, we might have the knee-jerk thought to blame and shame the other driver, but instead, realize we don’t have to.
 We might experience anger and fear but aren’t compelled to react to them.
 We may be reminded of previous accidents, but have the capacity to redirect our attention to the present accident and the unique details surrounding it.

 Unhooking requires our awareness of any internal script we are living by—how we have defined ourselves or the world based on past experiences.
 Being involved in an accident may, for example, conjure up feelings of shame that are grounded in a history of feeling shame for making mistakes.